concord-consortium/lab/readme.md

 5. Generates the Java resources in the `public/jnlp` directory:

 You should now be able to open the file: `public/index.html` in a browser and run some of the examples.
+On Chrome browsers you will need to start a server, using `bin/rackup` (see below) or `python -m SimpleHTTPServer` from the lab root directory.

 #### Automatic build processing using Guard